-In an effort to educate and raise awareness in our community about the need to protect local streams, the City of Auburn, ALOAS (citizen stormwater committee), Save advisory Our Saugahatchee (S.O.S.) and Auburn City Schools have joined together to provide streamside classroom activities.
-This past year's event was held May 2 - 3, 2012 along Swingle Creek in Auburn.
-Students from local middle schools combine classroom instruction with hands on field activities to conduct water chemistry and a biological assessment of a local stream.
+In an effort to educate and raise awareness in our community about the need to protect local streams, the City of Auburn, ALOAS (citizen stormwater advisorv committee).
+Save Saugahatchee (S.O.S.) and Auburn City Schools have joined together to streamside provide classroom activities.
+The event was not held in 2013 due to being unable to work out a time with the school to have the event.
 The program, geared to sixth graders, focuses on providing students with a background in the type of habitat expected to sustain a healthy stream.
 The students conduct a chemical analysis of the stream and compare the results with that of a biological assessment of the same stream.
 The City of Auburn participates by providing funding for transportation of the students to and from the stream site as well as for having appropriate restroom facilities on site.
+The City will work with S.O.S. and Auburn City Schools to have an event in 2014.